gatling/gatling/src/docs/content/reference/execute/cloud/user/organization/index.md

 ## Admin users

-Shows all System Admins in your organization.
+Shows all Administrators in your organization.

 {{< img src="admin-users.png" alt="Organization users admin" >}}

-For each System Admin, you will find their GitHub username, first name, and last name.
+For each Administrator, you will find their GitHub username, first name, and last name.

 ## Credits

 {{< alert warning >}}
-This section is only available to System Admins.
+This section is only available to Administrators.
 {{< /alert >}}

 Credits consumption history.